LATEST | FEATURES | INTERVIEWS | NEWS | FRIGHTFEST | REVIEWS Interview with Shayne Ward, star of The Ascent

 HC: Shayne Ward, thank you very much.

-Related show tags: THE ASCENT MORE INTERVIEWS Interview with Gary J. Tunnicliffe, writer and director of Hellraiser: Judgement
+Related show tags: THE ASCENT MORE INTERVIEWS Interview with Alexis Kendra, the writer and producer of The Cleaning Lady

 Posted on Saturday 20th February 2021

 Director and long-time Hellraiser franchise SFX artist Gary John Tunnicliffe has a new entry into the Hellraiser series for us all to enjoy, Hellraiser: Judgement.
 Here he chats about this gritty horror.